Kolawole99/henry-assessment/README.md

 # MCP Customer Support Chatbot

-A prototype chatbot connecting to a company's MCP server for product queries, using OpenRouter (GPT-4o-mini) and Streamlit.
+A customer support chatbot using FastAPI, connecting to a company's MCP server for product queries via OpenRouter (GPT-4o-mini).

 ## Setup

-1.  **Envrionment**:
+1.  **Environment**:
     Ensure you have Python 3.11+ installed.
     ```bash
     python3.11 -m venv venv